khaidarovs/slackbot/README.md

  ## Notes
  Currently, the Activity Warnings feature only can be run in one place at a time, as the Firebase DB has not been fully configured to handle multiple channels and servers.
-This will be fixed in a future sprint.
+This will be fixed in a future sprint.<br /><br />
+ Currently, Activity Warnings scheduled sending has not been implemented in iteration 1 but will be implemented in iteration 2.
+The code in this iteration is foundational for checking activity; i.e. a function that gets the last N messages, and a function that actually sends the activity message.
+Scheduled sending and the simple integer comparison between (N_Messages in last 24 hrs) and (Threshold) have yet to be implemented. :)